 top of page

-Kevin has also been active in Arizona’s nonprofit community for more than 20 years and for more than a decade has served on the board of Ronald McDonald House Charities of Central and Northern Arizona, including two terms as president of the board.
+Beyond law enforcement, Robinson has dedicated more than two decades to strengthening Arizona’s nonprofit community.
+He has served for over ten years on the board of Ronald McDonald House Charities of Central and Northern Arizona, including two terms as board president.

-Kevin earned a B.A. in Management as well as a Master of Public Administration from ASU.
-He also graduated from the Rocky Mountain Leadership Program from the University of Denver, the F.B.I.
-National Academy and the F.B.I.
-National Executive Institute.
+Robinson holds a bachelor’s degree in management and a Master of Public Administration from Arizona State University.
+He is a graduate of the Rocky Mountain Leadership Program at the University of Denver, the FBI National Academy, and the FBI National Executive Institute.

 Meet Kevin